JetBrains/kotlin/docs/fir/inference.md

 }
 ```

-After the loop is completed in `FULL` mode, the completion results are being applied to the FIR call representations via
+After the loop is completed in the `FULL` mode, the completion results are being applied to the FIR call representations via
 `FirCallCompletionResultsWriterTransformer`.

 For more details see `FirCallCompleter` and `org.jetbrains.kotlin.fir.resolve.inference.ConstraintSystemCompleter.runCompletion` for the